oisdk/site/drafts/solving-polynomials.markdown

 That doesn't solve the real issue, though: the proof is hard to read because we don't know what's going on inside it.
-If we were to write it out with a pen and paper, we'd write the state of the expression after each rewrite along with the rules we were using too justify it.
-Luckily, we can do the same in Agda, like
+If we were to write it out with a pen and paper, we'd write the state of the expression after each rewrite along with the rules we were using to justify it.
+Luckily, we can do the same in Agda, like so:
-so:

 ```agda
 pow-add : ∀ x i j → x ^ i * x ^ j ≈ x ^ (i ℕ.+ j)